Do you want to explore a career with captive domestic or exotic animals that aspires to the highest standards of welfare and behavioural diversity?

 This course is aimed at students who wish to develop a career within the animal management industry.
-Students are provided with a combination of academic study with practical learning opportunities to develop a range of academic and professional skills specific to animal behavior and welfare science, with knowledge of both domesticated and exotic captive animal management.
+Students are provided with a combination of academic study with practical learning opportunities to develop a range of academic and professional skills specific to animal behaviour and welfare science, with knowledge of both domesticated and exotic captive animal management.

 Students are expected to study and complete 120 credits per year, which comprises six modules of study per academic level/year.
 All modules in year 1 are mandatory study, to ensure students come away with the fundamental skills and knowledge required to progress onto further study.
 Conversely, students will have the opportunity to select for certain optional modules in year 2, to allow for more specific disciplines/subject pathways to be developed.